GhaidaAlAtoum/CSE1325_Project_Team_Robot-R-Us/README.md

 # CSE1325_Project_Team_Robot-R-Us
 /*********************************** Team Robot'R'Us ***********************************/
-Team Members : Ghaida Al-Atoum , Junu Dhungana , and Jordan McGalliard
+Team Members : Ghaida Al-Atoum , Junu Dhungana , and Jordan McGalliard.

 Team Github Repository : https://github.com/GhaidaAt95/CSE1325_Project_Team_Robot-R-Us.git

 Notes :
-     1- The repository has the Classes files and a make file that compiles the Main.cpp with the command make all
+        1- To log in as a product manager (name,pass) (Ghaida,2017) To log in as a Sales Associate (name,pass) (Rayan,Rayan123) To log in as a customer (name,pass) (Jake,123)
-	 2- The controller class is where our work on the GUI is.
+        2- The repository has the Classes files and a make file that compiles the Main.cpp with the command make all
-	 3- Our team is working in a different logical order from the provided sprint we are trying to finish the respective GUI of each member of the shop (PM,PHB,SA,customer) We hope that you would take into consideration
+	3- The controller class is where our work on the GUI is.

         4- To open the class diagram or the Use case diagram :
 	     Either:
 		 1. Open www.draw.io
 		 2. open using Github